JointlyTech/cache-candidate/README.md

 - If a `millisecondsThreshold` is provided, it passed such threshold (Execution time) at least `requestThreshold` times.
 - If only a `requestThreshold` is provided (default), it is called at least `requestThreshold` times.

+You can pass an additional `dependencyKeys` property to the decorator options which provides an invalidation mechanism to be called manually in your codebase.
+This property can be either an array of string, a function that returns an array of string or a function that returns a Promise fulfilled with an array of string.
+Both the function and the Promise will receive the result of the method on which the CacheCandidate operates.
+In case of an async method, the promise will be fulfilled before passing the result to the `dependencyKeys` function.
+The `dependencyKeys` function will be called only if the cache adapter correctly sets the value in the cache (i.e. the `.set` method is fulfilled).

 ## Key composition

 The cache key is composed based on the following criteria: